-Looking for healthy yet affordable after-school snacks for children?
+Looking for healthy yet affordable after-school snack ideas for children?
 You've come to the right place.

-Over the years, I've often fed multiple hungry - and picky! - children their after-school snacks (that's a pic above from my kitchen of the snack line-up one afternoon).
-My children's friends are always welcome at snack time and because of this, I'm often feeding kids who I might not know their tastes so well, and often a bunch of kids at once.
+I've often fed multiple hungry - and picky! - children their after-school snacks (that's a pic above from my kitchen of the snack line-up one afternoon).
+My children's friends are always welcome at snack time and because of this, I'm often feeding kids who I might not know their tastes so well, and often a bunch of them at once.
 At the same time, I don't want to break the bank or sacrifice healthy eating.
-So here are some great solutions for healthy yet cheap snacks that I thought I'd share with you.
+So here are some great solutions for healthy yet cheap snacks for kids that I thought I'd share with you.

 My usual rule is to offer 3 "snacks of the day" of which each child is welcome to choose as much as they want of 1, 2, or all 3 of these snacks.
 Each day, I change what the 3 snacks are.
 This especially helps if you have multiple children to feed and they don't all like the same things.
 It means there will be at least one item that each child will find appetizing.